pallets/jinja/docs/api.rst

 view this is just another function they can call.
 This means that the ``await`` you would normally issue in Python is implied.
 However this only applies to function calls.
-If an attribute for instance would be an avaitable object then this would not result in the expected behavior.
+If an attribute for instance would be an awaitable object then this would not result in the expected behavior.

 Likewise iterations with a `for` loop support async iterators.